 Business costs like rent and materials come out of these fees.

 5. Working hours, patterns and environmentYour working hours would depend on how many clients you have, particularly if you’re self-employed.
 You may need to work some evenings and weekends to accommodate your clients.

-You could work in a variety of settings, including hospices, clients’ homes, complementary or holistic medicine clinics, or beauty salons.
+You could work in a variety of settings, including hospices, clients’ homes, complementary or holistic therapy clinics, or beauty salons.

-6. Career path and progressionYou could go on to train and qualify in other areas of complementary medicine, like aromatherapy, massage therapy or Reiki healing.
+6. Career path and progressionYou could go on to train and qualify in other areas of complementary therapy, like aromatherapy, massage therapy or Reiki healing.
 This can help you to attract more clients.